The Great Escape II: The Untold Story

 The Great Escape II: The Untold Story is a 1988 American made-for-television action-adventure drama film and a sequel to The Great Escape (1963).
 It stars Christopher Reeve, Judd Hirsch, Anthony Denison, Ian McShane, Charles Haid and Donald Pleasence in a supporting role (in the 1963 original Pleasence had played Flight-Lieutenant Colin Blythe, "The Forger").
-The film was directed by Jud Taylor (in the 1963 original Taylor had played 2nd Lt.
+The second episode was directed by Jud Taylor (in the 1963 original Taylor had played 2nd Lt.
 Goff).
-The Great Escape II premiered in two parts on NBC on November 6 and 7, 1988.
+The Great Escape II premiered as a two-part miniseries on NBC on November 6 and 7, 1988, with each episode running two hours, including commercials.

 The Great Escape II is not a true sequel, as it dramatizes the escape itself, like the original film, but mostly by using the real names of the individuals involved; the original film fictionalized them and used composite characters.
 The murder of the prisoners is more accurate than in the 1963 original, with the POWs being shot individually or in pairs, but other portions of the film are fictional.
-It depicts the search for those responsible for the murder of the Allied officers, and the subsequent trials.
+It depicts the search for those responsible for the murder of the Allied officers and the subsequent trials.
 The film features the exploits of Major Johnnie Dodge (played by Christopher Reeve), an American-born British Army officer and cousin of Winston Churchill, and largely follows his journey to freedom after the escape.
 The second half of the film is based on the postwar investigation into the murders of fifty of the escapees by the Gestapo, conducted by Dodge and two fictional Americans (whereas in fact it was conducted by the Royal Air Force Special Investigation Branch).

 Plot

+Episode 1: The prisoners at Stalag Luft III plot their escape from the camp.
+After their escape, 50 of the 76 escapees are caught and murdered by the Gestapo.
+Major John Dodge is released to Switzerland.

-A former POW leads a special task force to hunt down the culprits responsible for carrying out the orders to murder 50 of the 76 escapees from Stalag Luft III.
+Episode 2: After the war, Dodge leads a special task force to hunt down the culprits responsible for the murders.